-“Welcome to Faro”.
-The Easy Jet Steward announced on arrival last Thursday.
+“Welcome to Faro”. 🌴 The Easy Jet Steward announced on arrival last Thursday.
 “Please make sure you take all items of hand luggage with you, as well as all your children”.
-Apparently last week when that particular crew arrived at Faro, someone left their child on board.
+Apparently last week when that particular crew arrived in Faro, someone left their child on board.

-I have travelled reasonably extensively throughout my life, but the draw of The Algarve is like a magnet to me and I have made regular visits over the last 20 years.
-It is the one place in the world that I have earmarked as my place in the sun, the place I would like to retire.
+As someone who has always spent everything I managed to save on travel – and I have no regrets, the draw of The Algarve has been like a magnet to me since my first visit twenty-three years ago.
+It is the one place in the world have I have earmarked as my place in the sun.
+The place I would like to retire.
 Sitting beneath umbrella pines at sunset with my laptop, recording the storylines that are stacking up in my head, has a definite appeal.

-The worst thing about going away is leaving Cassie the Blog Dog.
+These days, going away for a two week break, means leaving Cassie the Blog Dog.
 Seen here giving me a rueful look as I made the final adjustments to my suitcase.
+I hate leaving her, and hope, one day, I she will be able to come with me.

-A friend moves in to look after Cassie and the Cats when we go away.
-They love her and the guilt I feel about going on holiday is, slightly, less intense.
+For now, a friend moves in to look after Cassie and the Cats when we go away.
+I know they love her and the guilt I feel about leaving her to go on holiday is, slightly, less intense.

-So I have just over two weeks to finish off the first draft of the manuscript I am working on, with my laptop, under umbrella pines, in my place in the sun.
+So, here I am!
+I have just over two weeks to finish the first draft of my first novel, with my laptop, under the umbrella pines, in my place in the sun.